Now, when we’re talking about music venues in Dublin, we’re not talking about pubs in Dublin with live music.

 Connell’s Monster Saloon used to sit on the site of the Olympia Theatre—I can’t help but think of cowboy movies and mad piano playing.
 It became the Olympia Theatre in 1923, and in September of 2021, it became 3Olympia Theatre due to a sponsorship deal with Three Ireland.

 Did you know that Laurel and Hardy’s last performance was in Ireland?
 They played two weeks at the Olympia!
 From Adele to Dermot Morgan to David Bowie and many more, the best performers in the world, both nationally and internationally, perform here.
-If you’re an Abba fan, Thank You for The Music premieres in April 2022.

 2. Vicar Street